tycho01/react-storybook/docs/api.md

 ### Creating Actions

 Usually, our components accept event handlers.
 Actions help us to debug those event handlers.
-These actions are logged in the `Action Logger` in React Storybook.
+These actions are logged in the `Action Logger` in Ng2 Storybook.

 This is how we can create an action: